heshida01/MRMD2.0/README.md

  * -e User-specified interval ending position （default -1）

- * -l step length （default ，Larger steps will execute faster, and smaller results will be better.）
+ * -l step length （default 1，Larger steps will execute faster, and smaller results will be better.）

  * -o  Some indicators of the dimensionality reduction data set